samkit09/Inventoryorg/README.md

 from django.core.management.utils import get_random_secret_key
 print(get_random_secret_key())
 ```
+[!NOTE]
-__Alternatively, these variables can be hardcoded in settings.py (not recommended for production).__
+Alternatively, these variables can be hardcoded in settings.py (not recommended for production).

 #### Step 5: Apply Database Migrations
 ```bash